Article 1: Name

 10.4 The voting membership have to give formal approval of the actions of the EB every year, either at the General Meeting and if no General Meeting is being held, by email or postal mail within 1 month after the date of report of the actions of the EB.
 Consent is assumed if no response is received within this period.

-10.5 IFSP shall accept, hold, invest, reinvest and administer subscriptions, gifts, legacies, requests, funds, grants and any sort of value without limitations.
+10.5 IFSPT shall accept, hold, invest, reinvest and administer subscriptions, gifts, legacies, requests, funds, grants and any sort of value without limitations.

 10.6 Limitation on Expenditures:

 10.6.1 No officer, employee, or committee shall spend any money not provided in the budget allotment except by order of the EB.

 10.6.2 The EB shall not commit the IFSPT to any financial obligation exceeding its current financial resources.

 11.1 The official language of IFSPT is English, and shall be used for all meetings and documents of IFSPT.